Introduction

 Applications

-and you must see all containers state Up
+Now execute docker-compose ps and you must see all containers state Up (GitLab may take some time to become healthy).

 The following sections describe each application.